 Second: snap it

-- passwords are not saved in the keyring (unless you install and use the snap gnome-keyring)
+- Passwords are not saved in the keyring (unless you install and use the Snap gnome-keyring)

-- missing icons (some workaround exists)
+- Missing icons (some workaround exists)

-- inability to access your SSH keys (unless you copy them in the snap folder).
+- Inability to access your SSH keys (unless you copy them in the snap folder).

-At last: the best way
+At last: The best way

-The photo of this post is by Elizabeth K. Joseph on Flickr.
+Photo by Elizabeth K. Joseph on Flickr.